 After graduating from QUT with a Bachelor of Business (Communication) Rebecca Sparrow worked as a professional writer (including speeches, media releases, and feature articles) for national companies such as The Flight Centre Group and The Nine Network.

 Her first article “The Haircut” was published in The Courier-Mail in 1995.
-In 1997 she found herself working as a travel writer and then editor of Trips magazine.
+She then found herself working as a travel writer and then editor of Trips magazine.
 She travelled everywhere from Kuwait to Kotakinabalu, she had found her niche ... and a never-ending supply of hotel biros.

 When she's not writing novels, Rebecca is weekly columnist at Mamamia, specifically overseeing the travel and wellbeing sections.
 She also gives motivational talks and runs writing workshops in schools and businesses across the country.
 Rebecca is also an ambassador for Givit.org.au and the Pyjama Foundation.